How to become an ALF provider

-For Initial New Construction – Provisional License (Assisted Living Facility's only).
-The department shall, upon submission of a written request by the applicant, automatically issue a provisional license to a newly constructed facility if:
+Request for a Provisional License – For Newly Constructed Assisted Living Facilities Only.
+The department shall, upon submission of a written request by the applicant, automatically issue a six-month provisional license without conducting a Life Safety Code (LSC) inspection if:

-- a complete license application is submitted within 30 days of receipt of all local approvals;
+- a complete license application form is submitted within 30 days of receipt of all local approvals;

 - the license fee has been paid;

-- the department verifies that the license applicant constructed another facility in this state that complies with the department's life safety code standards.
+- the department determines that the license applicant (or a person who owns the license applicant and controls the operations of the license applicant) constructed in this state another facility that complies with the department's LSC standards; and

-- DADS will conduct the ELSC within 15 days after receipt of request and fee, and after all requirements are met.
+- DADS will conduct the ELSC inspection within 15 business days after receipt of the request and fee, and after all requirements are met.

-For new construction, remodeled buildings, or buildings never licensed:
+For new construction, remodeled buildings or buildings that have never been licensed:

-Completed applications for a license must be submitted 45 days before the building is expected to conform to the Life Safety Code and architectural requirements.
+Completed applications for a license should be submitted 45 days before the building is expected to conform to the LSC and architectural requirements.

-After DADS determines that the building meets the LSC requirements, at least one but not more than three residents may be admitted and an unannounced inspection will be conducted to determine whether the facility meets all requirements for a license.
+After DADS determines that the building meets the LSC requirements, at least one but not more than three residents may be admitted to the facility.
+After the facility has admitted at least one but no more than three residents, the applicant must send a written notice to DADS indicating that the facility is ready for a health inspection.
+An unannounced inspection will then be conducted to determine whether the facility meets all requirements for a license.

 - Health Authority Letter